 Seven Common Symptoms of Ulcerative Colitis

-Abdominal cramping: UC affects the inner lining of the rectum and colon, causing it to wear away in spots and leave ulcers.
-This wear and tear on the digestive tract can cause severe abdominal cramping, pain and nausea.
+Ulcerative colitis affects the inner lining of the rectum and colon, causing it to wear away in spots and leave ulcers.
+This wear and tear on the digestive tract can cause severe abdominal cramping, pain and even nausea.

-Bloody stool: During an UC flare, patients often report bloody diarrhea, sometimes containing pus or mucus.
+During an ulcerative colitis flare, patients often report bloody diarrhea, sometimes containing pus or mucus.

-Sleep interruption: During an UC flare, some people wake during the night due to frequent bowel movements.
+During an ulcerative colitis flare, some people are awoken during the night due to frequent bowel movements.

-Weight loss: UC hinders the body's ability to absorb both nutrients and calories.
-As a result, people with UC often have nutrition deficiencies and can struggle to maintain a healthy weight.
+Ulcerative colitis hinders the body’s ability to absorb both nutrients and calories.
+As a result, people with UC often have nutrition deficiencies and can struggle to keep maintain a healthy weight.

-Dehydration: Many people experience dehydration during an UC flare.
-It is important to try to drink as much water as possible during a flare to avoid dehydration.
+Many people experience dehydration during an ulcerative colitis flare.
+It is impoartant to try and drink as much water as possible during a flare to avoid dehydration.

-Frequency of symptoms: Each patient will experience UC in a different way and on a different schedule.
+Each patient will experience ulcerative colitis in a different way and on a different schedule.
 It is important to keep track of the frequency and severity of each symptom to help minimize both the number and severity of UC flares.